jimhigson/oboe.js/writing/main/5_Implementation.md

 After removing Require I decided to pick up the simplest tool which could possibly work.
 With about 15 source files and a fairly sparse dependency graph finding a working order on paper wasn't a daunting task.
-Combined with a Grunt analogue to the unix `cat` command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.
+After finding a free Grunt plugin analogous to the unix `cat` command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.